 Most Regional Health Improvement Collaboratives collect and publicly report data on the quality of care delivered by physician practices.
 The types of measures reported include both clinical processes of care (e.g., did all diabetic patients receive a test to measure their level of blood sugar?) and care outcomes (e.g., how many diabetic patients had well-controlled blood sugar levels?), as well as patient experience of care.

 Most of these measurement systems rely on health plan claims data, but some include clinical data.
 The Wisconsin Collaborative for Healthcare Quality has pioneered a methodology to obtain clinical data directly from physicians, thus enabling more comprehensive quality measurement.
 This methodology does not depend on physicians having electronic health record systems, thereby allowing broad-based participation.
-Similar approaches are now being used by other RHICs, such as Minnesota Community Measurement and the Health Improvement Collaborative of Greater Cincinnati.
+Similar approaches are now being used by other RHICs, such as Minnesota Community Measurement and The Health Collaborative.
 While RHICs typically use nationally-endorsed measures where they exist, they have also pioneered the development of new and improved measures where needed.

 Pioneering New Measures to Determine the Quality and Cost of Care